-In the spring semester 2019, the research seminar Financial Markets takes place on Friday, May 3, 2019 in L9, 1-2, room 210.
+In the spring term 2020, the research seminar Financial Markets takes place on Wednesday, June 17, 2020 in an online format.
+If you are interested, you can get the access information from Clemens Müller.
 The program is available here:

 Liquidity of financial markets is important.
 It affects a multitude of economic outcomes such as trading profits, asset prices, real investment decisions, and corporate actions.
 However, measuring liquidity is no easy endeavor.
 One problem faced by researchers interested in liquidity is that measuring it oftentimes requires intraday high-frequency data.
 Such datasets are expensive and, because of their size, hard to work with.